Dental Hygiene Diploma Program Entry Requirements

-- Eligible applicants will be required to be available for an interview, in person or by phone, with a selected member of the faculty.
+- Eligible applicants will be required to be available for an interview, in person or by phone.

 - Students must submit copies of all transcripts, including high school and all other records of academic work along with the completed CADH application form.

 - For students applying with foreign education transcripts we require that your documents be assessed by the World Education Service (www.wes.org/ca) or the International Credential Assessment Service of Canada (www.icascanada.ca) or the International Qualifications Assesment Service (http://work.alberta.ca/immigration/international-qualifications-assesment-service.html).
 You will also require a TOEFL Examination.
 A minimum score of 230 (computer test); 500 (paper test); 80 (internet test) is expected; or IELTS (minimum average band score of 6.0).

 -Foreign-trained dentists are not required to have the equivalent of a Grade 11/12 biology but must have an equivalent of a grade 12 English.
 All educational documents must be assessed by the World Education Service (WES) or the International Qualifications Assesment Service (http://work.alberta.ca/immigration/international-qualifications-assesment-service.html) prior to admission to the program.

 -Advanced Standing and Transfer Students: Students are not admitted into the program with advanced standing and/or transfer.

 Interested?
 Apply online now!